Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

 {% endhighlight %}

-Special thanks to Ezdrm guys especially to  **David Eisenbacher (founder ezdrm)** and **Gilles Boccon-Gibod (cretor of Bento4)** for the help.
+# Closing Notes
 I havent tested this but in some cases you may need to run the below mentioned command for ffmpeg to work as mentioned in this article
 `sudo apt-get install libavcodec-extra-54`

-Note for building ffmpeg which I have used check my stackoverflow [here] (https://stackoverflow.com/questions/35597083/how-to-build-ffmpeg-with-burn-text-on-hls-output-while-maintaining-the-aspect-ra)
+Note for building ffmpeg which I have used check my stackoverflow [here](https://stackoverflow.com/questions/35597083/how-to-build-ffmpeg-with-burn-text-on-hls-output-while-maintaining-the-aspect-ra)

 Few things to Keep in mind. ezdrm and Jwplayer used here are paid services.
 Also you might need to have apple developer registration to get FPS deployment package which is again a paid service and if you/your company doesnt have an apple developer account you will need to get DUNS number first to apply for one.
 For more information on DUNS check [this](https://en.wikipedia.org/wiki/Data_Universal_Numbering_System).